Chicago Woodturners

 Come a little early if you can.
 People are usually already looking over the instant gallery table or talking through a tool, a finish, or a problem piece.

-If you want the practical version of the club, Meetings and Events are the two pages to keep handy.
+If you want the practical details, Meetings and Events are the two pages to keep handy.

 Chicago Woodturners members working at lathes during a demonstration session